Calamari/facebook-cleaner/README.md

 For this it uses the facebook mobile page, because it just doesn't have Javascript und presents the last amount of confirmation dialogs, which are stepped through using selenium webdriver.

+## Requirements

+You need a version of [ruby](https://www.ruby-lang.org) for it and [bundler](http://bundler.io/).
+The former you can probably easily install via your package manager and the latter one you can install easily via command line afterwards (just type `gem install bundler`).

 ## Usage

 ```sh